 Fathers.
 The entire concept of nature providing a gatekeeper who instructs, protects, directs, and loves you is a stroke of genius.
 The fact that many dads are also willing to battle zombies, soccer coaches, bullies, and morning traffic to keep us safe is also quite cool.
-This year, Father’s Day spending is expected to jump to $20.1 billion, up from $17 billion last year and 15.96 billion in 2019.
+This year, Father’s Day spending is expected to rake in $20 billion, up from $17 billion in 2020.
 Yay!
 Go, Dad!

 For the 7 in 10 Americans who plan to celebrate Father’s Day, finding the best way to represent your undying love and appreciation by presenting Dad with a gift on the third Sunday in June can be a challenge.
 I mean, what doesn’t this guy already have?